trywilco/wilco-docs/docs/building-your-quest/quest-resources/kubernetes.md

         - new-relic-license-key
 ```

-This example will auto-deploy after every push to main, and remove `new-relic-license-key` information stored on the user.
+This example will remove `new-relic-license-key` upon quest start, and also configured auto-deploy after every push to main.